Food Prices and Spending

 For a typical dollar spent in 2019 by U.S. consumers on domestically produced food, including both grocery store and eating-out purchases, 38.5 cents went to services provided by food service establishments, such as restaurants and other eating places.
 Of the remaining food dollar, 14.7 cents went to food processors, and 12.1 cents to food retailers.
 At 2.3 cents, packaging costs per food dollar were the lowest ever reported by the current series, which provides statistics back to 1993.
 These data are prior to the COVID-19 pandemic.

-As their incomes rise, households spend more money on food, but it represents a smaller overall budget share.
-In 2019, households in the lowest income quintile spent an average of $4,400 on food (representing 36.0 percent of income), while households in the highest income quintile spent an average of $13,987 on food (representing 8.0 percent of income).
+U.S. households with higher incomes spend more money on food, but the amount spent represents a smaller overall portion of their budgets.
+In 2020, households in the lowest income quintile spent an average of $4,099 on food (representing 27 percent of income), while households in the highest income quintile spent an average of $12,245 on food (representing 7 percent of income).